mez/algorithms_with_python/README.md

 Algorithms in this pack

 1. merge sort
-2. number of inversions in a list counter (comming soon..)
+2. O(nlogn) inversion counter
+  * this algorithm performs with O(nlogn) by peggy backing on merge sort!